insin/newforms/docs/forms_api.rst

       :param Object data: new input data for the form

+      :param Object kwargs: data updating options, which are as follows:

+      :param Boolean kwargs.prefixed:
+         pass ``true`` when updating data in a prefixed form and the field names in ``data`` are already prefixed -- defaults to ``false``

       :return:
          ``true`` if the form has no errors after validating the updated data, ``false`` otherwise.

-   .. js:function:: BaseForm#updateData(data)
+   .. js:function:: BaseForm#updateData(data[, kwargs])

       .. versionadded:: 0.6

-      Updates the form's :js:attr:`form.data` (and flips :js:attr:`form.isBound` to true, if necessary) then triggers validation of fields which had their input data updated, as well as form-wide cleaning.
+      Updates the form's :js:attr:`form.data` (and flips :js:attr:`form.isBound` to true, if necessary).

+      By default, triggers validation of fields which had their input data updated, as well as form-wide cleaning.

       :param Object data:
          partial input data for the form, field name -> input data.

          If your form has a :ref:`prefix <ref-form-prefixes>`, field names in the given data object must also be prefixed.

+      :param Object kwargs: data updating options, which are as follows:

+      :param Boolean kwargs.prefixed:
+         pass ``true`` when updating data in a prefixed form and the field names in ``data`` are already prefixed -- defaults to ``false``

+      The follwing options are intended for use with controlled forms, when you're only updating data in order to change what's displayed in the controlled components:

+      :param Boolean kwargs.validate:
+         pass ``false`` if you want to skip validating the  updated fields -- defaults to ``true``.
+This can be ignored if you're passing known-good data.

+      :param Boolean kwargs.clearValidation:
+         pass ``false`` if you're skipping validation and you also want to skip clearing of the results of any previous validation on the fields being updated, such as error messages and ``cleanedData`` -- defaults to ``true``

    .. js:function:: BaseForm#isValid()